DuncanRitchie/DuncanRitchie.github.io/README.md

 It is also crucial to consider browser differences.
 I’ve mentioned that Edge does not support polygonal `clip-path` or `shape-outside` values.
 I mainly use Firefox in developing this site, but from the start of the redesign process I have also looked at the site in JavaScript-less Internet Explorer, as well as modern versions of Chrome, Opera, and Edge.
 Browsers that don’t support intersection observers can’t do the scrolling effects on the photos and text-wrapping, so on such browsers I’ve made the photos float statically beside the text.
 Browsers that don’t support the WebP image format get Jpeg and PNG fallbacks.

 There are minor improvements remaining to be done.
 CSS for printing, most importantly.
+I will also be improving the legibility of headings when they are superimposed on photos (as the [Wave](https://wave.webaim.org/report#/www.duncanritchie.co.uk) tool correctly complains about it).
 But overall, I’m delighted with what I’ve made.
 It looks good (to me, at least); and I’ve learnt more about HTML, CSS, and JavaScript: eg, the `<picture>` tag, `rem` units, the `shape-outside` property, and intersection observers.

 The Lighthouse profiling tool now gives my site 100% scores on Accessibility, SEO, and Best Practices on mobile and desktop on all three pages.
 Performance fluctuates between 97% and 100%.
 Lighthouse ranked my old site slightly worse.